calvincxz/SpookyPeggle/README.md

 The MVC architecture for the previous problem sets is generally correct and continues to be relevant for this problem set.
 However, one problem of my previous model design was that the shape of the peg was not considered.
 Therefore, extension of pegs to different shapes required additional modification.
 This was also the main problem I faced for this problem set.
 I should have abstracted out the shape property for the pegs as a class for the `PhysicsEngine`.
 This is because the functions to check for collision and intersection are actually the same for the `LevelDesignerController` and `PeggleGameEngine`.

 If I were to redo the application, I would still use my current design, but include the shape class at the start to allow for easy extension.
-I believe the design for my `LevelDesignerController` and `PeggleGameEngine` can also be improved since they are quite long in length.
+I believe the design for my `LevelDesignerController` and `PeggleGameEngine` can also be improved and further abstracted since they are quite long in length.